jwilger/kookaburra/README.markdown

         ui.choose_to_check_out

         ui.order_summary.should be_visible
-        ui.should be_displaying_account_default_payment_options_in_order_summary
-        ui.should be_displaying_account_default_shipping_options_in_order_summary
+        ui.order_summary.payment_options.should == k.get_data(:default_payment_options)[:my_account]
+        ui.order_summary.shipping_options.should == k.get_data(:default_shipping_options)[:my_account]
       end
     end

 ### The Domain Driver ###

 The Domain Driver layer is where you build up an internal DSL that describes the business concepts of your application at a fairly high level.
-It consists of three top-level drivers: the `APIDriver` (available via `#api`) for interacting with your application's external API, the `GivenDriver` (available via `#given`) which really just wraps the `APIDriver` and is used to set up state for your tests, and the UIDriver (available via `#ui`) for describing the tasks that a user can accomplish with the application.
+It consists of two top-level drivers: the `GivenDriver` (available via `#given`) used to set up state for your tests and the UIDriver (available via `#ui`) for describing the tasks that a user can accomplish with the application.

 #### Test Data ####

 `Kookaburra::TestData` is the component via which the `GivenDriver` and the `UIDriver` share information.
-For instance, if you create a user account via the `GivenDriver`, you would store the login credentials for that account in the `TestData` instance, so the UIDriver knows what to use when you tell it to `#sign_in`.
+For instance, if you create a user account via the `GivenDriver`, you would store the login credentials for that account in the `TestData` instance, so the `UIDriver` knows what to use when you tell it to `#sign_in`.
 This is what allows the Cucumber step definitions to remain free from explicitly shared state.

-The `TestData` class can be configured to contain both collections of test data as well as default data that can be used as a starting point for creating new resources in the application.
-To configure `TestData`, call `Kookaburra.test_data_setup` with a block (usually in your `lib/my_application/kookaburra.rb` file):

-    module MyApplication
-      module Kookaburra
-        # ...
-        ::Kookaburra.test_data_setup do
-          provide_collection :animals
-          set_default :animal,
-            :name => 'horse'
-            :size => 'large',
-            :number_of_legs => 4
-        end
-      end
-    end

-Then, in any context where you have an instance of `TestData` (such as in `GivenDriver` or `UIDriver`), you can add/retrieve items to/from collections and access default data:

-    class MyApplication::Kookaburra::GivenDriver < Kookaburra::GivenDriver
-      def existing_account(nickname)
-        default_account_data = test_data.default(:account)
-        # do something to create account in application
-        # ...
-        # make the details of the new account available to the rest of the test
-        test_data.set_accounts(nickname, account)
-      end
-    end

-    class MyApplication::Kookaburra::UIDriver < Kookaburra::UIDriver
-      def sign_in(account_nickname)
-        # pull stored account details from TestData
+Kookaburra automatically configures your `GivenDriver` and your `UIDriver` to share a `TestData` instance, which is available to both of them via their `#test_data` method.

+The `TestData` instance will return a `TestData::Collection` for any method called on the object.
+The `TestData::Collection` object behaves like a `Hash` for the most part, however it will raise a `Kookaburra::UnknownKeyError` if you try to access a key that has not yet been assigned a value.

+Here's a quick example of TestData behavor:

-        account_info = test_data.fetch_accounts(account_nickname)
+    test_data = TestData.new

-        # do something to log in using that account_info
-      end
-    end
+    test_data.widgets[:widget_a] = {:name => 'Widget A'}

+    test_data.widgets[:widget_a]
+    #=> {:name => 'Widget A'}

+    # this will raise a Kookaburra::UnknownKeyError
+    test_data.widgets[:widget_b]

 #### API Driver ####

 The `Kookaburra::APIDriver` is used to interact with an application's external web services API.
-You tell Kookaburra about your API by creating a subclass of `Kookaburra::APIDriver` for your application:
+You tell Kookaburra about your API by creating a subclass of `Kookaburra::APIDriver` for your application.
+Because different applications may implement different types of APIs, Kookaburra will provide more than one base APIDriver class.
+At the moment, only a JSON API is supported via `Kookaburra::JsonApiDriver`:

-    # lib/my_application/kookaburra/api_driver.rb
+    # lib/my_app/kookaburra/api_driver.rb

-    class MyApplication::Kookaburra::APIDriver < Kookaburra::APIDriver
+    class MyApp::Kookaburra::APIDriver < Kookaburra::JsonApiDriver
       def create_account(account_data)
-        post_as_json 'Account', 'api/v1/accounts', :account => account_data
-        hash_from_response_json[:account]
+        post '/api/v1/accounts', account_data
       end
     end

+Regardless of the type of APIDriver subclass, the contents of your application's APIDriver should consist mainly of mappings between discrete actions and HTTP requests to the specified URL paths.
+Each driver will implement `#post`, `#get`, `#put`, `#head`, and `#delete` in such a way that any Ruby data structure provided as parameters will be appropriately translated to the API's required data format, and any response body from the API request will be translated into a Ruby data structure and returned.

 #### Given Driver ####

 The `Kookaburra::GivenDriver` is used to create a particular "preexisting" state within your application's data and ensure you have a handle to that data (when needed) prior to interacting with the UI.
-Like the `APIDriver`, you will create a subclass of `Kookaburra::GivenDriver` in which you will create part of the Domain Driver DSL for your application:
+You will create a subclass of `Kookaburra::GivenDriver` in which you will create part of the Domain Driver DSL for your application:

-    # lib/my_application/kookaburra/given_driver.rb
+    # lib/my_app/kookaburra/given_driver.rb

-    class MyApplication::Kookaburra::GivenDriver < Kookaburra::GivenDriver
+    class MyApp::Kookaburra::GivenDriver < Kookaburra::GivenDriver
       def existing_account(nickname)
-        # grab the default account details and add a unique username and
-        # password
-        account_data = test_data.default(:account)
+        account_data = {:display_name => 'John Doe', :password => 'a password'}
         account_data[:username] = "test-user-#{`uuidgen`.strip}"
-        account_data[:password] = account_data[:username] + "-password"

         # use the API to create the account in the application
-        account_details = api.create_account(account_data)
+        result = api.create_account(account_data)

         # merge in the password (since API doesn't return it) and store details
         # in the TestData instance
-        account_details.merge(:password => account_data[:password])
+        result.merge!(:password => account_data[:password])
-        test_data.set_accounts(nickname, account_details)
+        test_data.accounts[nickname] = account_details
       end
     end

-Although there is nothing that actually *prevents* you from either interacting with the UI or directly manipulating your application via calls into the model from the `GivenDriver`, both things should be avoided.
+Although there is nothing that actually *prevents* you from either interacting with the UI or directly manipulating your application via calls into the model from the `GivenDriver`, both should be avoided.
 In the first case, the `GivenDriver`'s purpose is to describe state that exists *before* the user interaction that is being tested.
-Although this state may be the result of a previous user interaction, your tests will generally be much, much faster if you are able to create this state via API calls rather than driving a web browser.
+Although this state may be the result of a previous user interaction, your tests will be much, much faster if you create this state via API calls rather than driving a web browser.

-In the second case, by avoiding manipulating your applications's state at the code level and instead doing so via an external API, it is much less likely that you will be creating a state that your application can't actually get into in a production environment.
-Additionally, this opens up the possibility of running your tests against a "remote" server where you would not have access to the application internals. ("Remote" in the sense that it is not in the same Ruby process as your running tests, although it may or may not be on the same machine.)
+In the second case, by avoiding the manipulation of your applications's state at the code level and instead doing so via an external API, it is much less likely that you will create a state that your application can't actually get into in a production environment.
+Additionally, this opens up the possibility of running your tests against a "remote" server where you would not have access to the application internals. ("Remote" in the sense that it is not in the same Ruby process as your running tests, although it may or may not be on the same machine.
+Note that this is not currently possible with Kookaburra due to our current reliance on Rack::Test.)

 #### UI Driver ####